 (7) For a new or modified generator that has been designated as a Self-Limiting Facility or as a component of a Self-Limiting Facility, the categorization of the generator as a small generator or large generator pursuant to paragraphs (3) through (5) above shall be determined using the Self-Limiting Facility’s established limit on the total MW Injection, or if applicable, the proposed increase in that value instead of the nameplate capacity of the Self-Limiting Facility.

+(8) For a Non-Settled Distributed Generator (NSDG) facility or a Non-Settled Transmission Generator (NSTG) with a nameplate capacity less than 10 MW (even though the Self-Limiting Facility value is zero MW), an NSDG or NSTG will be considered a small generator for the purposes of the interconnection process described in Section 5.

+(9) For an NSTGfacility with a nameplate capacity greater than 10 MW (even though the Self-Limiting Facility value is zero MW), an NSTG will be considered a large generator for the purposes of the interconnection process described in Section 5.

 5.2.2 Initiation of Generator Interconnection or Modification

 (1) Any Entity subject to paragraph (1) of Section 5.2.1, Applicability, must initiate a Generator Interconnection or Modification (GIM) by submitting a completed request and providing all requested information and documentation through the online Resource Integration and Ongoing Operations (RIOO) system and paying the Generation Interconnection Fee described in the ERCOT Fee Schedule in the ERCOT Protocols.